get your free exhibition stand design today

 Make sure you include reels, stories and live broadcasts from your exhibition.
 It will act as a signpost to find you and give visitors and a sneak preview of what they may experience!

-David Hennessy is our Managing Director and co-founder of Motive Graphics, a sign, vehicle graphics and exhibition services business based in St Neots and supplying Cambridge, Peterborough and across the UK.
+David Hennessy is our Managing Director and co-founder of Motive Exhibitions.
+Based in St Neots we help businesses across Cambridgeshire, Bedfordshire and Northamptonshire exhibit across the UK and beyond.